v0idsh/pingthing/README.md

 ### Discord commands

-The bot's slash commands are inside of [./scripts/register-commands.ts](https://github.com/v0idsh/pingthing/blob/main/scripts/register-commands.ts).
+The bot's slash commands are inside of [**./scripts/register-commands.ts**](https://github.com/v0idsh/pingthing/blob/main/scripts/register-commands.ts).
 Feel free to change them if you need, here is a list of the available commands:

 ```commands
 # write commands here
 ```

+### Running locally

+Run `npm run dev` if you want to test it locally before deploying on Vercel.

+Open [**http://localhost:3000**](http://localhost:3000) with your browser to see the result.